carlosdavila91/carlosdavila91.github.io/_pages/cv.md

 Work experience
 ======
+**Freelancer Data Consultant** (jul'20 &mdash; today)

+I'm offering my services as Data Science Consultant.
+So far I've worked for a retail company to deliver valuable data reports and I've made statistical advising for an academic investigation related to Carbon Dioxide Emissions.

 **Data Science Intern at Pagantis** (oct'19 &mdash; mar'20)

 I worked across the board between the Data Science and Business Intelligence departments.
 I helped developing tools to automate the data analysis process, like `shiny` dashboards and the company's `R` package.
 I also carry out **adjustments in the hyperparameters of the models in production to improve their performance** according to the results of the analyses.